ATM Interface Prototyping

 Methodology: Rapid Physical Prototyping

-The solution leveraged the Istanbul studio's recently established MAKEshop, an embedded maker space dedicated to prototyping digital and hybrid smart solutions.
+We used the Istanbul studio's MAKEshop, an embedded maker space for prototyping digital and hybrid smart solutions.

-• Hardware and Materials: The physical model of the ATM prototype was built using simple, off-the-shelf makerspace hardware and simple craft materials, alongside commodity hardware and custom electronics.
+• Hardware and Materials: The ATM prototype was built from off-the-shelf makerspace hardware and craft materials, with commodity hardware and custom electronics where the interaction needed it.

 Results: Agile Development and Client Preview

-1. Rapid Prototyping and Agile Changes: Utilizing commodity hardware and a dedicated maker space allowed for rapid prototyping and agile modifications to the physical model and the software concepts being tested.
+1. Rapid prototyping and agile changes.
+Commodity hardware and a maker space meant we could iterate the physical model and the software concepts together.

-2. Client Insight: The physical model provided the ability for your client to "preview" the new experiences within the real-world context of a consumer interacting with the ATM, facilitating effective executive review and decision-making.
+2. Client insight.
+The physical model let the client "preview" new experiences in the context of a consumer actually using the ATM, which made executive review and decision-making concrete.